 - Click OK

 The table will then be created on a new tab.
 From there, select which items you want to be your rows and drag/drop that item into your ‘rows’ field.
 You will then do the same for any values and filters you would like to see.
-Play around with different layouts and options.
-Once you have decided on the best layout, you can apply filters, sort and fully customize the table.
+Play around with different layouts and options when you are ready to summarize values.
+Once you have decided on the best layout, you can apply filters, sort and fully customize the excel table.

 Use #1 = Analyzing Data

 The most basic and common use of pivot tables is for analyzing large sets of data.
 Pivot tables offer a flexible way for you to extract significance from a large data set.
 This is also something digital marketers likely do on a daily basis.
 Below are a few basic examples of how a digital marketer may utilize a pivot table for different levels of data analysis: